-Along the onshore section, Scraper Stations - SS (in total seven) and Block Valve Stations - BVS (fifteen in total) will be installed as per the current Project design.
+Along the onshore section, Scraper Stations - SS (in total seven3) and Block Valve Stations - BVS (fifteen in total) will be installed as per the current Project design.
 BVSs will be placed at distances of approximately 30 km.
 A Landfall Station (LS) (four in total) will be installed near each landfall site.

-For the section starting at landfall site LF3 in south-east Peloponnese to the Poseidon Pipeline Project's compressor station at Florovouni (sections CCS1, OSS4 and CCS2), the design pressure of
+For the section starting at landfall site LF3 in south-east Peloponnese to the Poseidon Pipeline Project's compressor station at Florovouni (sections CCS1, OSS4 and CCS2), the design pressure of the Project is 100 barg while the maximum operating pressure (MOP) is considered equal to 95 barg.
+For the Megalopoli's Branch line, the design pressure is 80 barg while the MOP is equal to 75 barg.

-&lt;sup>3 It is clarified that 1 Scraper station will be located within the MS4/PRS4 and Heating Station at Megalopoli area, 1 Scraper station will be located within the future CS3, in the R.U. of Achaia, and 4 Scraper Stations will be located within the same plot as the Landfall Stations, bundling permanent facilities of the project as much as possible.
+3 It is clarified that 1 Scraper station will be located within the MS4/PRS4 and Heating Station at Megalopoli area, 1 Scraper station will be located within the future CS3, in the R.U. of Achaia, and 4 Scraper Stations will be located within the same plot as the Landfall Stations, bundling permanent facilities of the project as much as possible.
 The seventh SS concerns the Megalopoli's Branch.